Syncfusion AI Assistant

 Scaffolded add-in from the hosted project

-2. In the Add New Scaffolded Item dialog, select Syncfusion Blazor Scaffolder and then click Add.
+2. In the Add New Scaffolded Item dialog, choose Syncfusion Blazor Scaffolder and click Add.

 Choose Syncfusion Scaffolding from Visual Studio Add scaffold dialog

-3. In the Syncfusion® UI Scaffolder dialog, select the desired component to scaffold, and then click Next.
+3. In the Syncfusion® UI Scaffolder dialog, pick the control you want to scaffold and click Next.

 Choose required control

-To use local data, enter the Controller/Service name and the Razor page name.
-Then select the required Model class and the corresponding Data context class.
+Enter Controller/Service name and Razor page name, then select the Model class and DbContext.
 Click Next to continue.

 Choose required Model